THIS LONG AND

 John Craxton, Gorge, 1960

-John Craxton, Gorge, 1960.
-Oil on canvas, 104.5 x 83.7 cm Private collection, ITALY.
+John Craxton, “Gorge”, 1960.
+Oil on canvas, 104.5 x 83.7 cm, Rome Private collection.

-In 1966, Lee Fermor’s book "Roumeli: Travels in Northern Greece" was published in London, again by the publishing house John Murray.
+In 1966, Lee Fermor’s book “Roumeli: Travels in Northern Greece”15 was published in London, again by the publishing house John Murray.
 In this second book of his on Greece, he includes impressions from his journey through the Greek mainland.

 CHAPTER 2